TechCreateAndInnovation/.github/profile/README.md

 # Welcome to TechCreateAndInnovation!
+We are a tech company that  aim to solve South African problems using technology. <br />
+We are committed to build a social platform and transpotation application that allow south africans and tuorists to travel safely in south africa.<br />
-We are a tech company that  aim to solve South African problems using technology.
-Our team is made up of experienced software developers, designers, and problem solvers who are passionate about using technology to make a positive impact.
+Our team is made up of experienced software developers, designers, and problem solvers who are passionate about using technology to make a positive impact.<br />

 # Here is a summary of what you can find in this repository: